 The platform is geared towards crypto enthusiasts, beginners and serious investors alike.
 Getting started with eToro is straightforward and can be funded using a bank transfer or wire transfer with as little as USD 10.
 This is also the minimum trade which means investors can purchase Bitcoin with a small amount of money.

 The fees on eToro are straightforward with a flat 1% commission on Bitcoin purchases.
 While the fees are a little higher compared to other crypto platforms, the spreads are very competitive.
-Overall, eToro is a trusted and regulated Bitcoin platform with an innovative mobile app to monitor the purchase on the move.
+Overall, eToro is a trusted and regulated Bitcoin platform with an innovative mobile app to monitor a purchase on the move.

 To buy Bitcoin safely and securely, it is important to select a reputable crypto exchange or platform that complies with local regulations and laws.
 Here are a few considerations to take on board before buying Bitcoin on an exchange: